Yousuf Karsh, master photographer of the 20th century

 Pablo Casals, 1954

 For 125 years, New York’s National Arts Club has been providing “art for all.”
 Now through November 26, 2025, they are showing a selection of prints in an exhibition titled “Influence and Identity: Twentieth Century Portrait Photography from the Bank of America Collection.”
-We are thrilled to report there are ten Karsh portraits in the show, including Jacques Cousteau, Georgia O’Keeffe, Winston Churchill, Pablo Casals, and Muhammad Ali.
+We are thrilled to report there are nine Karsh portraits in the show, including Jacques Cousteau, Georgia O’Keeffe, Winston Churchill, Pablo Casals, and Muhammad Ali.
 This is the largest number of Karsh prints on-view in New York for some time.

 The Arts Club is free and open to the public with extended hours this Saturday, September 13, from 10am – 4pm, for Community Day.
 Go on a behind-the-scenes tour of the Tilden Mansion, a National Historic Landmark, and enjoy live music, kids’ activities, see the exhibition, and more.